dsm-museum/artefact/README.md

 ## Installing / Getting started

+ARtefact needs at least Node 14 to run.
+For install instructions, visit the [Node.js documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-Install the dependencies needed to run the project
+After having installed Node.js and the npm package manager, install the dependencies needed to run the project

 ```bash
 npm install